 Who are we?

 The Dutch Authority for Digital Infrastructure is the supervisor for digital infrastructure in the Netherlands.
 The Dutch NCCA is part of the Radiocommunications Agency Netherlands.
-The NCCA plays a role in certifying IT products, IT services and IT processes in accordance with European cybersecurity certification schemes, and the supervision thereof.
+The NCCA plays a role in certifying ICT products, services and processes in accordance with European cybersecurity certification schemes, and the supervision thereof.
 The NCCA was set up on the basis of the European Cybersecurity Regulation (Cybersecurity Act, Regulation (EU) 2019/881) and the Dutch Cybersecurity Regulation Implementation Act.

 The NCCA’s tasks include certification and supervision.
 Certification involves approving ‘High’ level certification.
 Supervision consists of supervising conformity assessment bodies and holders of European cybersecurity certificates.
 Another of the NCCA’s tasks is handling complaints and reports in its field of activity.